Feature Extraction in the Remote Sensing Data Value Chain: A Systematic Review of Methods and Applications

-\paragraph{A pitfall of PCA} While nonlinear methods excel at visualization, linear DR, like PCA, remains foundational for interpretable feature extraction.
-Single principal components from PCA, used in climate science as proxies for climate indices (e.g., ENSO), may oversimplify complex climate variability.
-Recently, a curse of isotropy has been uncovered in PCA, indicating that often PCs should be grouped into principal subspaces~\cite{szwagier2024curseisotropyprincipalcomponents}.
-Rotation of a single vector in this subspace to align with the physical process may improve over using a single principal component.
+Our next step is to build \textit{interpretable} FE methods~\citep{Carvalho2019}.
+For example, a curse of isotropy has been uncovered in PCA, indicating that often PCs should be grouped into principal subspaces~\citep{szwagier2024curseisotropyprincipalcomponents}.
+This means that single principal components from PCA used in climate science as proxies for climate indices (e.g., ENSO) may oversimplify complex climate variability.
+Rotating a single vector in this subspace to align with the physical process yields more interpretable modes of variability than those derived from a single principal component.

-\paragraph{Nonlinear topology-preserving methods} Nonlinear topology-preserving DR is often used for data visualization, but methods like t-SNE are limited by computational efficiency and lack interpretability.
-Many faster precursors to t-SNE are nonlinear topology-preserving DR (e.g., LE~\cite{li2019survey}, HE~\cite{donoho2003hessian}, DM~\cite{coifman2006diffusion}, and Isotop~\cite{lee2003locally}).
-These methods are rarely used in RS but can generate visualizations of larger volumes of nonlinear RS data.
-Although these methods are simpler and faster than t-SNE, they produce worse clustering results.
-Recently, an accelerated version of t-SNE, negative or mean affinity discrimination (NOMAD) projection~\cite{duderstadt2025nomad}, enables the visualization of large-scale RS datasets (e.g., global Sentinel archives).